 How are the peer tutors selected and trained?

 The peer tutors are students who have excelled in the subject(s) for which they tutor.
 Most often, an instructor makes a recommendation to one of the Tutoring Coordinators for the Math, Writing, and Science Centers.
-Some students who did exceptionally well in a class and have a desire to help other students will take the initiative to come in to the CAD and ask if they could be considered for a tutoring position.
+Some students who did exceptionally well in a class and have a desire to help other students will take the initiative to come in and ask if they could be considered for a tutoring position.
 Finally, the Tutoring Coordinators hire some freshmen who demonstrated superior strength in math or writing during their high school years.

 The tutors receive extensive training both in the content area for which they tutor and in the fundamentals of tutoring.
 While much of the training is managed by the Tutoring Coordinators, many of the veteran tutors are also engaged in facilitating training.